ha1tch/natslive/doc/natslive-06-alternatives.md

 - If visual flow design is important: **NiFi**
 - If primarily needing message routing with flexible filtering: **Natslive**

+### For Visual Design with Edge Execution
+**Best option: NiFi + Natslive integration**
+- Design flows visually in NiFi
+- Translate to WREL for lightweight execution
+- Deploy on edge devices or distributed environments

 ## Conclusion

 Natslive occupies a unique position in the event routing ecosystem by combining lightweight architecture, protocol flexibility, and advanced filtering capabilities.
 Its particular strengths in edge deployments, protocol bridging, and WebAssembly-based rule execution make it especially valuable for organizations with heterogeneous infrastructure, hybrid deployments, or resource-constrained environments.

 While cloud-provided solutions offer better integration with their specific platforms and Knative provides advantages in pure Kubernetes environments, Natslive excels when independence from specific infrastructure, lightweight operation, or cross-protocol routing are priorities.

+The potential integration with technologies like Apache NiFi further extends Natslive's versatility, allowing organizations to leverage the strengths of multiple tools rather than being forced to choose between them.